 A Fine Rifle Likely from Kentucky but Hard to Identify ©

 The Rifle: Years ago the owner of the unsigned study rifle sent pictures of the gun to the author to find out if it might be from Kentucky.
 He had noticed several details that suggested it may have come from Kentucky and was trying to get conformation.
 The gun, shown in Figures No.1 and No.2, proved both fascinating and frustrating, with multiple details strongly suggesting a northern Kentucky origin, but one baffling detail that could not be explained or placed… a previously unseen style of cast pewter nose cap shown in Figure No.3.
 Cast pewter nose caps with piercings are usually associated with Tennessee rifles, or Tennessee trained gunmakers who migrated to other states.
-But the study rifle’s nose cap did not match any published Tennessee rifle nose caps, and the gun’s fine stock architecture did not suggest a Tennessee gun… other than a slight similarity to Alfred Bearden’s stock profiles.
+But the study rifle’s nose cap did not match any published Tennessee rifle nose cap, and the gun’s fine stock architecture did not suggest a Tennessee gun… other than a slight similarity to Alfred Bearden’s stock profiles.
 Rather, most of the gun’s identifiable details suggested it most likely came from northern Kentucky near the Ohio River.

 Figure No.5: The gun’s tang behind the breech is strongly Kentucky in style with its additional length, two screws [tang bolt and tail screw], and a small finial.